Roblox-Astro/AstroCDN/README.md

 # AstroCDN
-Astro CDN is a new CDN using GitHub and 000webhost!
+Astro CDN is a new CDN using GitHub and a random Host!